adm448/econdev/readme_Adam.txt

 VISUALIZATION
 -------------

 In terms of edits to the visualization, I went from a multihue color spectrum to a single hue (blue).
 I also changed the label titles to reflect my data set.
+It doesn't sound like a lot, but I went through multiple iterations.
+Our team also spent a good deal of time tweaking our styles to get a consistent feel across all the pages.

 On a next iteration, I would like to try to adjust the legend labels so that they are consistent for both time frames.
 That would make comparison across years easier.
 I would also like to add a title (e.g., the year of the dataset) to the leged to clarify which time series one is looking at.